nicolashahn/set-solver/README.md

 ## Future tasks

-- [ ] Increase card classification accuracy
+- [ ] Increase card classification accuracy - pretty good, but not perfect yet
   - [ ] "Shove a neural net into it" - optional if OpenCV isn't enough (probably not necessary, but could be fun)
     - [ ] I don't want to take hundreds of pictures of cards, so maybe fake a training set?
 Take the same image and artificially introduce jitter in a variety of ways (position, skew, rotation, white balance, lighting, etc) that mimics the real differences we'd get
 - [ ] Better than brute force way to solve SET?
 Might be interesting to think about if SET's # cards on table, # attributes, # categories per attribute were increased
 - [ ] More tests in general
 - [ ] Make it run on a phone
   - [ ] React Native app that sends an image to a Flask app?
-  - [ ] Have the whole pipeline run on the phone?
-Going to require an entire rewrite of the pipeline
+  - [ ] Have the whole thing run on the phone?
+Going to require an entire rewrite in Java or something

 ## Why?